Strata Fees in British Columbia Updated by Mike Stewart Vancouver Realtor on October 29, 2023…

-In the Province of British Columbia, Pre-Sales are regulated by the Real Estate Development Marketing Act and are generally safe when you are buying from a reputable Developer.
+In the Province of British Columbia, Pre-Sales are regulated by the Real Estate Development Marketing Act and are generally safe when buying from a reputable Developer.
 If you have concerns or questions about the Developer, contact the Home Owner Protection Office.

 3 Important Facts about Pre-Sales

-- All deposits paid by the Buyer of a Pre-Sale are held in a lawyers trust account.
-This money stays in the account until the building is either built or the Developer fails to meet the time deadline to have the building built.
+- All deposits paid by the Buyer of a Pre-Sale are held in a lawyer’s trust account.
+This money stays in the account until the building is built or the Developer fails to meet the time deadline to have the building built.
 The Developer cannot use this money and does not have access to this money until the building is complete.
 If the Developer goes under, the money in the trust account is not part of the bankruptcy and has to be returned to the Buyer.

 - The Disclosure Statement will have all of the important info about the property you are buying such as the size of your suite, what will be included in the suite, and what the building will look like.
 Make sure you read it!